 What is a product made for?
 End of the day?
 Yes, the user.
 Whether it is to protect the user, their data, or to enhance user adoption with the best of user experience—this is what every product ever created must and should aim for.
-Yet, a lot of user experience is muddled due to the competition between different solution providers and the need to provide the most cutting edge technology.
+Yet, a lot of user experience is muddled due to the competition between different solution providers and the need to provide the most cutting-edge technology.

 Hackers seem to be finding multiple ways to break open accounts by several password attack methods.
 Credential stuffing, phishing, brute force attack are a few among those.
 Here the hacker has to get lucky enough to break through this one layer of security and from there could move laterally in the network.

-To combat this, there are several best practices for passwords, which just increases the complexity for users.
+To combat this, there are several best practices for passwords, which just increase the complexity for users.
 This, in turn, contributes to employees requesting password resets.
 According to Forrester, a North American healthcare organization spends approximately $160 to $170 per employee per year on password-related issues alone.
 Even if you think of it as a corporate expense, there is a lot of time that is lost when an employee waits for a password reset itself.
 In turn, burdening the IT with unnecessary requests.

 Although passwords aren’t exactly going away from our accounts, be it on the business front or your personal accounts, there are ways to secure your accounts.
 Passwordless authentication has been around for quite some time now.
 We have discussed the different types of password resets in our previous blog, The passwordless future of work.